 Officers and significant hours: Hopefully officers have met the significant leadership requirement by end of March.
 If officers are short, there are options.
 Secretary and Treasurer can begin working on their books, taking inventory.

-Upcoming events: Fashion Revue and Interview Contest are cancelled.
+Upcoming events: the state and now as a result the county Fashion Revue is canceled.
+The local Interview event is cancelled.
 Lorin will contact the responsible clubs to discuss possible postponement.

-2020/21 Council Committees: Have been sent out via GoogleDoc and are ready for review.
+2020/21 Council Committees: Have been sent out via GoogleDoc to all club leaders and are ready for review.
+We will select at the April meeting.

 Applications Due: Allstar, Youth Council, Council High School Scholarship applications due May 1.
 Senior scholarship interviews may be done online.
+All are posted on the county website.

 Club Officer Elections: This is the time to review club officer positions (descriptions, positions, number of officers per specific position).
 Standard officer positions and descriptions available on the state webpage.
 Looking at other counties, programs for ideas is an option.
 Reminder to begin planning installation in June so training can begin in July.